Page 358

 AI Interpretation

-North Nevada gold, war memory, French books, and a woman who has closed down yet stays the same make sight hinge on talent, exception, and finishing.
+North Navada gold, war memory, French books, and a woman whose beauty stays the same make sight hinge on talent, exception, and finishing.

-Gold from North Nevada gives her an elemental brightness, something mineral and already tested by distance.
+Gold from North Navada gives her an elemental brightness, something mineral and already tested by distance.
 War sits in the background as a measure of experience, yet she seems to know more than the speaker, even in withdrawal.
-The lines about doing nothing with talent are not simple accusation; they sound like awe mixed with frustration before someone whose existence interrupted the feeling of being finished with the world.
+The handwritten 'this beauty' makes the awe explicit, while the lines about doing nothing with talent sound like frustration before someone whose existence interrupted the feeling of being finished with the world.

 'Sight' one: she was the gold in North Nevada.
 Her beauty stays the same even in muted closed-down thought; a shack and cottage would once have been good, now she is something better than him.
 She again does nothing about the talent she is — the one who struck him when he appeared finished.